YichengDWu/MPPDE.jl/README.md

 This is an implementation of the [message passing solver](https://github.com/brandstetter-johannes/MP-Neural-PDE-Solvers) in Julia

-Note that training E1 would throw an error, it will be fixed from upstream latter

-Loss is not decreasing much, I will debug it latter.
-Or it will be fixed with Lux

 ## Start Julia
 Lets start Julia with mutiple threads: